Introduction

 There is also high demand for accommodation during the summer months and tourist attractions and adventure activities can be very busy.

-Equally though everywhere is open fully, and if you wish you can still escape to quieter and less busy spots where you won’t see a soul!
+Equally though everywhere is open fully, and if you wish you can still escape to quieter and less busy spots where you won’t see a soul - just ask us where to go!

-The winter months see colder temperatures and snow on the summits of mountains.
+The winter months see colder temperatures and thick snow on the summits of Yr Wyddfa (Snowdon) and the other mountains in the national park.

 Many places to stay and attractions are closed in the winter, although the area is still scenic and beautiful - and very quiet - during this period.